6 Benefits of Integrating Acumatica ERP with Salesforce CRM

 There would be a learning curve for team members who aren’t familiar with Acumatica.
 Downtime for proper training would be needed and everyone would have to adopt new workflows.
 When teams are training, they aren’t selling.

-3. Keep customer and transactional data in sync 24/7
+3. Integrations keep customer and transactional data synced

 When systems aren’t connected, data has to be manually imported and exported between Salesforce and Acumatica.
 Not only does this take time, but it increases the likelihood for human error to occur since Salesforce field names aren’t the same in Acumatica.